PhD Admission Procedure

 Applicants have to apply to the PhD study programme only through the

 Simultaneously, it is necessary to submit the following documents to the Office for Research & Development & Doctoral Studies:

 - Copy of your Master's diploma and final state exam certificate

-Please do not forget to apply for Recognition of Foreign Higher Education and Qualification
+Importatnt: do not forget to apply for Recognition of Foreign Higher Education and Qualification or Verification of education

 - Comprehensive transcript of records or a copy of your Diploma Supplement